 It shall be indicated if the substance or mixture is stable or unstable under normal ambient and anticipated storage and handling conditions of temperature and pressure.
-Any stabilisers which are, or may need to be, used to maintain the product shall be described.
-The safety significance of any change in the physical appearance of the product shall be indicated.
+Any stabilisers which are, or may need to be, used to maintain the chemical stability of the substance or mixture shall be described.
+The safety significance of any change in the physical appearance of the substance or mixture shall be indicated.